-When I saw the title of the recipe I was hoping it would be baked in a tube pan like a chiffon cake, but it’s not.
-Chiffon Gingerbread is baked in a 13×9 inch pan for a full batch, or an 8 inch pan for a half batch.
-It’s quite similar to my favorite gingerbread, but a little lighter and softer and heavier on the spices — especially cloves.
-It also has a topping, which I wouldn’t bother with again.
-There’s nothing wrong with it, I just didn’t care for the texture of the baked on topping with the super soft gingerbread.
+When I saw the title of the recipe I was hoping it would be baked in a tube pan like a chiffon cake.
+But it's not!
+Chiffon Gingerbread is baked in a 13x9 inch pan for a full batch, or an 8 inch pan for a half batch.
+It's quite similar to my favorite gingerbread, but a little lighter and softer and heavier on the spices -- especially cloves.
+It also has a topping, which I wouldn't bother with again.
+There's nothing wrong with it, I just didn't care for the texture of the baked on topping with the super soft gingerbread.
 You should definitely try the topping and make your own decision.

-Here’s a photo of the original recipe.
-If you don’t need such a large pan of gingerbread you can halve it and bake it in an 8 inch square pan.
-I haven’t tested a loaf pan version, but I’m pretty sure 1/3 of the recipe would fit perfectly into a 9×5 or an 8 1/2 by 4 1/2.
+Here's a photo of the original recipe.
+If you don't need such a large pan of gingerbread you can halve it and bake it in an 8 inch square pan.
+I haven't tested a loaf pan version, but I'm pretty sure ⅓ of the recipe would fit in a loaf pan.

 For the molasses, I tested with Publix brand.
 The brand of molasses may affect the overall flavor, so I will update when I test with Grandma's or some other brand.

 - ¼ teaspoon salt